MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 ### Submitting VAT returns to HMRC

 When VAT return in JSON format is generated and ready to be submitted to HMRC, you may initialize its submission to MTD for VAT web application.
 The last JSON file attached to Electronic message will be used for submission.
-To avoid any discrepancy, it is recommended to delete unnecessary JSON files from the attachments of Electronic message to be submit to HMRC.
-To check and clean up unnecessary attachments, select the Electronic message and click on clip button in the top right corner of the page on the Action pane.
+To avoid any discrepancy, it is recommended to delete unnecessary JSON files from the attachments of Electronic message to be submited to HMRC.
+To check and clean up unnecessary attachments, select the Electronic message and click on **clip** button in the top right corner of the page on the Action pane.
 An attachments page for the selected message will be opened.

-To start submission, open **Tax** \> **Inquires and reports** \> **Electronic messages** \> **Electronic messages**, select either **UK MTD VAT TEST** processing for testing purposes or **UK MTD VAT returns** for real-life interoperation with production HMRC web application, select Electronic message record related to the period for which you want to generate a file on **Messages** fast tab and click **Send report** button on the Action pane of the **Messages** fast tab. **Send report** button is available for Electronic messages in status:
+To start submission, open **Tax** \> **Inquires and reports** \> **Electronic messages** \> **Electronic messages**, select either **UK MTD VAT TEST** processing for testing purposes or **UK MTD VAT returns** for real-life interoperation with production HMRC web application, select Electronic message record related to the period for which you want to submit the VAT return on **Messages** fast tab and click **Send report** button on the Action pane of the **Messages** fast tab. **Send report** button is available for Electronic messages in statuses:

 -   **Generated VAT return** – Electronic message status is updated to **Generated VAT return** automatically when VAT return in JSON format is successfully generated and attached to the Electronic message.

 -   **Error VAT return submission** – if during submission of the report an error occurs, the Electronic message status will be changed to **Error VAT return submission**.
-Response with error description is attached to the **Action log**.
+Response with error description will be attached to the **Action log**.

 **Submit VAT return** Action is predefined on **Run processing** dialog, click **OK**.
 System will show a dialog with declaration text which is mandatory required by HMRC.
 It is not recommended to modify or delete this declaration text in setup of **Submit VAT return** Action, to keep compliancy with requirements of HMRC.
 By **OK** button on this dialog, user submits VAT information and confirms that the information is true and complete.
 A false declaration can result in prosecution.
 VAT return can be submitted to HMRC just once for each period.
 Make sure you want to submit VAT return before you accept the declaration.
-If you are not sure that VAT return is ready to be submitted, click NO. When you click YES, generated VAT return in JSON format related to the selected Electronic message will be submitted to HMRC.
+If you are not sure that VAT return is ready to be submitted, click Cancel.
+When you click OK, generated VAT return in JSON format related to the selected Electronic message will be submitted to HMRC.
 If VAT return is submitted successfully to HMRC status of Electronic message will be updated respectively to **Sent VAT return**, response from HMRC will be attached to the Electronic message.

 Next **Import response for VAT return** Action will be run automatically by the system.
 This Action reflects information from the response in **Processing date** Additional field of the Electronic message, update status of Electronic message to **Completed VAT return** and status of Electronic message items to **Submitted**.
 If for some reason **Import response for VAT return** Action was not run automatically, it can be manually initialized by **Import response** button on the Action pane of Messages fast tab. **Import response** button is available for Electronic messages in status: